weiwei/weiwei/README.md

 ### Hi there 👋

 I'm Weiwei Wang (王巍巍).
-I reside at Shanghai, China.
+I live at Shanghai, China.
 I code and I translate.

 - 📫 How to reach me: weiweiw.bsky.social
 - 🗣️ I speak Chinese, English, and Spanish.